philips-labs/terraform-aws-github-runner/README.md

 Examples are located in the [examples](./examples) directory.
 The following examples are provided:

 - _[Default](examples/default/README.md)_: The default example of the module
-- _[Permissions boundary](examples/permissions-boundary/README.md)_: Example usages of permissions boundaries.
 - _[Ubuntu](examples/ubuntu/README.md)_: Example usage of creating a runner using Ubuntu AMIs.
+- _[Windows](examples/windows/README.md)_: Example usage of creating a runner using Windows as the OS.
+- _[Ephemeral](examples/ephemeral/README.md) : Example usages of ephemeral runners based on the default example.
 - _[Prebuilt Images](examples/prebuilt/README.md)_: Example usages of deploying runners with a custom prebuilt image.
-- _[Windows](examples/windows/README.md)_: Example usage of creating a runner using Windows as the OS.
+- _[Permissions boundary](examples/permissions-boundary/README.md)_: Example usages of permissions boundaries.

 ## Sub modules